love-0710/ML-data-checker-or-Modifier/README.md

 ## Features

-    Data validation scripts to check for inconsistencies, missing values, and outliers.
+- Data validation scripts to check for inconsistencies, missing values, and outliers.
-    Data visualization tools for exploratory data analysis (EDA) and pattern identification.
+- Data visualization tools for exploratory data analysis (EDA) and pattern identification.
-    Utilities for data preprocessing, including normalization, scaling, and feature engineering.
+- Utilities for data preprocessing, including normalization, scaling, and feature engineering.
-    Cross-validation techniques and performance evaluation metrics for assessing model accuracy.
+- Cross-validation techniques and performance evaluation metrics for assessing model accuracy.
-    Integration with popular machine learning libraries such as scikit-learn and TensorFlow.
+- Integration with popular machine learning libraries such as scikit-learn and TensorFlow.

 ## List of Code Files

-- [Checking dataset Cointain_ROI_or_not.ipynb](Checking%20dataset%20Cointain_ROI_or_not.ipynb): Notebook for checking if the dataset contains regions of interest (ROIs) or not.
+- [Checking dataset Cointain_ROI_or_not.py](Checking%20dataset%20Cointain_ROI_or_not.py): Script for checking if the dataset contains regions of interest (ROIs) or not.
-- [Checking the data is accessible or not.ipynb](Checking%20the%20data%20is%20accessible%20or%20not.ipynb): Notebook for verifying the accessibility of the data.
+- [Checking the data is accessible or not.py](Checking%20the%20data%20is%20accessible%20or%20not.py): Script for verifying the accessibility of the data.

 ## Usage